nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 #    after differencing d = 1
 ```

-You get a graphic and the transformed series are returned invisibly:
+You get a graphic and the transformed series are returned invisibly (the .w is for whitened and the .f is for filtered):

 <img src="figs/pre.white.png" alt="pre.white"  width="70%">